peterhpark/peterhpark.github.io/_publications/2010-10-01-paper-title-number-2.md

 venue: 'IEEE Transactions on Computational Imaging'
 paperurl: 'https://ieeexplore.ieee.org/document/9136890'
 ---
+Authors: Sungjun Lim*, Hyoungjun Park*, Sang-Eun Lee, Sunghoe Chang, Byeongsu Sim, and Jong Chul Ye

+*: equal contribution

-Deconvolution microscopy has been extensively used to improve the resolution of the wide-field fluorescent microscopy, but the performance of classical approaches critically depends on the accuracy of a model and optimization algorithms.
+Abstract: Deconvolution microscopy has been extensively used to improve the resolution of the wide-field fluorescent microscopy, but the performance of classical approaches critically depends on the accuracy of a model and optimization algorithms.
 Recently, the convolutional neural network (CNN) approaches have been studied as a fast and high performance alternative.
 Unfortunately, the CNN approaches usually require matched high resolution images for supervised training.
 In this article,